antmicro/ros2-camera-node/README.md

 This, among others, should list the following services:

-* `/camera_node/describe_parameters` - provides descriptions for provided parameters' names in the request
+* `/camera_node/describe_parameters` - provides descriptions for parameter names provided in the request
-* `/camera_node/get_parameter_types` - provides types for provided parameters' names in the request
+* `/camera_node/get_parameter_types` - provides types for parameter names provided in the request
-* `/camera_node/get_parameters` - provides values of parameters listed in the request
+* `/camera_node/get_parameters` - provides values for parameters listed in the request
 * `/camera_node/list_parameters` - lists available parameters
-* `/camera_node/set_parameters` - sets values of parameters listed in the request
+* `/camera_node/set_parameters` - sets values for parameters listed in the request
-* `/camera_node/set_parameters_atomically` - sets values of parameters listed in the request, atomically.
+* `/camera_node/set_parameters_atomically` - sets values for parameters listed in the request, atomically.

 The above services can be accessed through: